 Over the last half-century or so, the world has seen technological disruption destroy commerce.
 From radio to TV to YouTube and newspapers to Twitter, business model after business model has risen, peaked and failed (or at least stagnated).
 The most effective and universal technological disruptions have often been low-earning, sparked by innovations that were low-cost or free.

 In the Internet of Things, bountiful returns will—eventually—come to only a select few entities that either own IoT platforms or prime synthesizing applications.
 However, even those large economic gains typically occur only in later phases of the developments, after blending sizable, diverse information.
 This requires that businesses first launch multiple initiatives to digitize and link sensors and devices, and to achieve widespread adoption, these last-link initiatives will entail free or low-cost offerings with little or no immediate economic return.
-The vast majority of the world’s digital data resides in unconnected silos just like those in the home.

 It’s an unattractive proposition for incumbent companies.
 The very nature of disruption as a public good is undermining the necessary cooperation among corporations that is required to solve “last” wireless developments and realize the Internet of Things.